ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nbgitpuller_plugin.md

 # nbgitpuller Plugin

-In this section, we will install, enable and test the nbgitpuller plugin.
+In this section, we will install, enable and test the [nbgitpuller plugin](https://github.com/jupyterhub/nbgitpuller#constructing-the-nbgitpuller-url).

+[TOC]

+## Introduction

 The [nbgitpuller plugin](https://github.com/jupyterhub/nbgitpuller#constructing-the-nbgitpuller-url) pulls down a GitHub repo into each student's JupyterHub environment when students start JupyterHub by clicking on a specific link.